Litecoin vs Bitcoin: Key Differences and Which to Choose

 FAQ

-• What is the main difference between Bitcoin and Litecoin?
+• What is the primary technical difference between Bitcoin and Litecoin?

-• Is Litecoin better than Bitcoin for payments?
+• Is Litecoin better than Bitcoin for everyday payments?

 • Is Litecoin more scalable than Bitcoin?